 - While mostly nocturnal hunters, in the Pantanal, jaguars are active during the day, which makes the Pantanal the best place in the world to observe them in the wild.

-- The Amazon and the Pantanal are the last strongholds of the species
+- The Amazon and the Pantanal are the last strongholds of the jaguar in Brazil and in the world.

-The first jaguars we meet on the river are the two adolescent brothers.
-Their mother has left them a couple of months ago in the prime piece of real estate along one of the river’s small tributaries.
+The first Pantanal jaguars we meet are the two adolescent brothers.
+Their mother left them a couple of months ago in the prime piece of real estate along one of the river’s small tributaries.

 They look almost fully grown, but when they yawn, I can see their small milk teeth.
-Julinho, who knows the cats quite well, estimates them to be about 9 months old.
+Julinho, who knows the cats quite well, estimates them to be about nine months old.

 As we watch the brothers snooze on the shady riverbank, Julinho tells us the story of how jaguar tourism began in Porto Jofre.